wirt-ee/wirt-ee.github.io/docs/logbook/caracal-to-dalmatian/index.md

 # OpenStack Caracal to Dalmatian

-Context: the same production estate as the [LXB to OVN migration](../lxb-to-ovn/index.md) — openstack-ansible, ~950 networks, ironic, octavia, GPFS-backed glance, Ceph.
+Context: the same production environment as the [LXB to OVN migration](../lxb-to-ovn/index.md) — openstack-ansible, ~950 networks, ironic, octavia, GPFS-backed glance, Ceph.
 This time the jump was Caracal → Dalmatian (OSA `stable/2024.2`, tag 30.1.4), and afterwards an Ubuntu 22.04 → 24.04 distribution upgrade under the whole thing.
 In place, no rebuild — like every step of [the trail](../openstack-trail/index.md) back to Ussuri in 2021.
 The predecessor run — [Bobcat to Caracal](../bobcat-to-caracal/index.md), eight months earlier — dress-rehearsed several of the fixes below.
 Hostnames, addresses and endpoint names below are genericized; errors and commands are as they happened.

 ## Preparation